kencanak/gae-web-boilerplate/development/README.md

     **To add new data for a new page:**
     1. you can simply create a new JSON file with the page name i.e. `about.json`.
     2. you should be able to access the page data from `context` object.
+* `templates-data` folder
+    this folder contains nunjuck page templates data.
+    **To add new data for a new template:**
+    1. you can simply create a new JSON file with the template name
+    2. it's imperative to follow the following structure
     ```
+    {
+      "parentSlug": "[the parent of the page template, if any, otherwise leave it blank]",
+      "data": [
+        {
+          "slug": [page slug],
+          ... the rest of template context data
+        },
+        {
+          "slug": [page slug],
+          ... the rest of template context data
+        }
+      ]
+    }
+    ```
+    2. you should be able to access the page data from `context` object.

 * `src` folder
     - **to create new page:**
       1. go to `src/pages`, create new page folder. i.e. `about`